 The overall thriller aspect of the novel never really appealed to me.
 I didn’t ever feel like the stakes were high enough, until the very end, to make me want to keep turning pages.
 If it weren’t for my desire to see these characters stand up for themselves and take charge or their lives, I probably wouldn’t have continued.
 I just wish there had been a lot more action as opposed to mostly threats from an anonymous texter.

 What makes this book completely worth reading are the themes present throughout.
 Amanda is a very messy and not always good character who was groomed to believe she had to marry the appropriate person.
-The self-worth she discoveries is so important and something so many young girls struggle with while dealing with all the pressures of who they should be.
+The self-worth she discovers is so important and something so many young girls struggle with while dealing with all the pressures of who they should be.
 This story also shows that after being faced with unspeakable trauma, life can go on.
 It won’t necessarily be easy, but it’s possible.

 TL;DR: A story of survival, hope, and choosing your own destiny, All Eyes on Us is one you’ll want to read and tell your friends about.